tmatiki2/GBDTpose/README.md

 ## **4. Download the training notebook and provide directories to your template and target images**
 A template and target image folder is provided containing GBDT images and ground truth poses of example structure used in the paper.
 Replace these images with yours.
+Alternatively, Gazebo can be used to stream images at various poses in real-time for training.

 ## **5. Download the Deployment Notebook and EKF Script**

-The **GBDTpose deployment notebook** uses a custom-trained model to predict poses from input images and publish them to the UAV.
+The **GBDTpose deployment notebook** uses the custom-trained model to predict poses from input images and publish them to the UAV.

-If you're using an Intel RealSense **T265** camera, we recommend running the **GBDTpose EKF script**, which fuses visual odometry with predicted poses using an Extended Kalman Filter (EKF).
+If you're using an Intel RealSense **T265** camera, the **GBDTpose EKF script**, which fuses visual odometry with predicted poses using an Extended Kalman Filter (EKF) can be used to improve localization.

 To transmit poses to your UAV, **MAVROS** is required.
 MAVROS acts as a communication bridge between ROS and the flight controller (e.g., Pixhawk with ArduPilot or PX4).